- Chocolate Norwegian Cake - Chocolate Verdens Beste

 - Return the saucepan over low heat and while stirring cook for 1 minute or two to pull out the moisture from the batter and until it pulls away from the sides of the pan.
 You will see some of the dough sticks to the bottom of the pan.

 - Transfer batter to a large bowl and allow to cool.
 Add the eggs one at a time, carefully incorporating each into the batter using the wooden spoon or even a stand mixer.
-It will result in a smooth, homogenous batter which still holds its shape.
+It will result in a smooth, homogeneous batter which still holds its shape.

 - Fit a pastry bag with a large ½ inch (1cm) round tip and pipe the dough into 1 inch (3 cm) circles on a parchment paper lined baking sheet.